stealthman22/100-days-of-code/r4-log.md

  and a few other changes.
 I want it to also be recent Started a MongoDB crash course by Brad Traversy.
 Using both the command-line and mongo compass.

+ ### DAY 49 (3rd October)

+ Finished Traversy's mongodb tutorial, and created my first atlas cluster Also started to learn how to run mongo using mongoose in actual node development,and how to run basic backedn tests in mocha.